Shining a light on Korean-Aussie cuisine

 “We’re thrilled to open SOUL Deli,” says Illa Kim, who together with husband Daero Lee owns both venues.
 “It’s designed to deliver a great cultural experience for our customers.”

-Diners can also enjoy special Korean rice bowls, including spicy pork belly bowl, umamishroom bowl and SOUL galbi bowl.
+Diners can also enjoy special rice bowls, including spicy pork belly bowl, umamishroom bowl and SOUL galbi bowl.
 There are also plans for more vegan options.

 “Our rice bowls are actually how SOUL Deli came about,” Kim says.
 “During lockdown, we created a takeaway option – BOWL by SOUL – and it proved very popular.
-The great feedback made us realise there’s a need for Korean food and culture, and we knew we wanted to expand our business to highlight what Korean cuisine and culture can offer.”
+The great feedback made us realise there’s a need for Korean food and culture, and we knew we wanted to expand our business to highlight what this cuisine and culture can offer.”

 SOUL Deli also features a range of curated food products from Korea, and there’s even a kimchi bar with various kinds of kimchi in different ageing stages.
-There are Korean pickles made in-house, house-made tofu, seaweed crackle and a variety of packaged goods including the deli’s special Korean sauce trio – vegan bulgogi bauce, “Goes with Anything” fermented chilli sauce and “Fire” chilli sauce.
+There are pickles made in-house, house-made tofu, seaweed crackle and a variety of packaged goods including the deli’s special sauce trio – vegan bulgogi sauce, “Goes with Anything” fermented chilli sauce and “Fire” chilli sauce.
 In addition, there are meal and barbecue kits such as Lee’s special beef short rib, which is prepared sous-vide and comes with galbi jus.
 All meal kits include instructions on how to cook them.

-Coffee beans come from Primary Coffee Roasters which is owned by Dan Kim, a Korean-Australian micro-roaster who only uses ethically sourced, high quality beans.
+Coffee beans come from Primary Coffee Roasters which is owned by Dan Kim, a Korean-Australian micro-roaster who only uses ethically sourced, high-quality beans.

 SOUL Deli is located at 185 Campbell Street, Surry Hills, on the corner of Little Oxford Street.
 Initially, the deli will be open from 7am to 4pm, Wednesday to Sunday.
 As the business grows, it will also open for dinner.
 To find out more, head to souldeli.com.au